cinnData/MLearning/Lectures/[ML-10] Neural networks.md

 X_train, X_test = X_train.reshape(60000, 28, 28, 1), X_test.reshape(10000, 28, 28, 1)
 ```

 *Note*.
-This is reshaping may not be needed if you get the MINST data from other sources than the GitHub repository that is used in this course.
+This is reshaping may not be needed if you get the MINST data from other sources than the GitHub repository of this course.

 The network architecture can be specified, in a comprehensive way, as a list of layers.
 The following list is quite typical: